-Passage to Queen Mesentia will be free today thru Tuesday January 22, 2013.
-This book was one of my favorites to write and most of my research was done by using my personal library because I’m such a huge fan of ancient Egypt.
-The story starts out in modern day Texas where a cowboy, a princess, and an immortal travel to Egypt for a old-fashioned treasure hunt.
+I would like to invite you to download Passage to Queen Mesentia.
+It will be FREE today through January 27, 2014.
+Passage to Queen Mesentia has romance, mystery, comedy, and adventure.
+The story starts out in Texas where a cowboy, a princess, and an immortal travel to Egypt for a old-fashioned treasure hunt.
 It is also a five-thousand-year-old love story: forbidden, cursed, forever, lost, reawakened.

 The assassination of her archeologist parents thrusts Lillian Steward from her comfortable life into a dangerous quest for an ancient Egyptian artifact.
 The mystery guides her from Texas to Egypt as she follows the clues left by her parents.
 Accompanied by a mysterious stranger with a romantically tragic past and her protective ex-boyfriend, who is still in love with her, Lilly walks a tightrope of forbidden attraction and blind determination.
 Will they finally be able to bury the past, or will a history of love, hate, and blood repeat itself?

 “That was so freaking boring,” Wade Roberts said as he lowered the passenger side window.
 “Please, don’t ever make me sit through one of those again.”
 He fought with his tie until he won and then threw it in the backseat.